Updated: Jul 26, 2022

 Welcome back to another episode of the edumagic podcast.
 My name is Dr. Sam Fecich.
-Today I'm going to share with you one of my Fecich favorite edtech tools.
+Today I'm going to share one of my Fecich favorite edtech tools with you.
 It is FlipGrid.
-It's one of my favorite tools because you can use it for virtual learning, face-to-face, and hybrid learning.
+It's one of my favorite tools because you can use it for virtual, face-to-face, and hybrid learning.

 What is flipgrid?

 It's a great way to show content to students.

 Students show what they know and engage in the content in meaningful ways.

 Head over to flipgrid.com, and you can create an account using Google or Microsoft.

 Provide students with a video prompt for them to respond and use their camera.

 Students can record themselves.
 They can record their screen

 Topics and groups, think of groups as your class.
 So you're going to set up a class or a group for each subject you teach.

 Under each of my groups, I can have topics, and these are the discussion points that I want students to respond to and engage with.